huin/accountmerge/README.md

     - If no postings match, then that is the end of the search and no existing postings are found to match.
     - If only one posting is found, then use that as the destination posting.
-    - If multiple postings are found, then mark the source posting with tagsin the form `"candidate-$FINGERPRINT"` using a fingerprint from the potential destination postings, and skip any further steps of merging this posting.
+    - If multiple postings are found, then mark the source posting with tags in the form `"candidate-$FINGERPRINT"` using a fingerprint from the potential destination postings, and skip any further steps of merging this posting.
 The source posting's parent transaction will then go into